Mark Martin

 Mark Anthony Martin (born January 9, 1959), nicknamed "the Kid", is an American former stock car racing driver.
 He most notably drove the No. 6 Ford for Roush Racing for the majority of his career.

-From 1989 to 2009, Martin won forty Cup Series races, 35 of which came with Roush.
-He is widely described and regarded by many as the greatest driver to never win a championship, finishing second in the NASCAR Cup Series standings five times, and third in the NASCAR Cup Series standings four times.
-Known for his longevity and endurance, Martin continued to compete for wins and championships well into his early fifties, finishing second in the 2009 NASCAR Sprint Cup Series standings at the age of fifty.
+From 1989 to 2009, Martin recorded 40 Cup Series victories, 35 of which were achieved with Roush Racing.
+He is frequently cited as one of the most accomplished drivers to never win a NASCAR Cup Series championship, having finished second in the overall standings five times (1990, 1994, 1998, 2002 and 2009) and third on four occasions.

+Recognized for his longevity and consistent performance, Martin remained competitive into his early 50s, placing second in the 2009 NASCAR Sprint Cup Series standings at the age of 50.
 Martin also failed to win the Daytona 500 during his career despite coming close on numerous occasions.

-He also has the second most wins all time in what is now the Xfinity Series with 49.
-Additionally, Martin has won five IROC Championships along with thirteen race wins, the most by any driver in series history.
-Martin is the final driver born in the 1950s to win a NASCAR Cup Series race.
+Although considered a strong contender in multiple seasons, Martin did not secure a victory in the Daytona 500, despite several close attempts.
+In the O'Reilly's Series (formerly the Busch Series), he ranks second in all-time wins with 49.
+He also earned five International Race of Champions IROC titles and recorded thirteen race wins in the series, the highest total in its history.
+Martin was the final driver born in the 1950s to win a NASCAR Cup Series race.

 Early career

-Martin was born in Batesville, Arkansas.
-He began his racing career as a young man on the dirt tracks of Arkansas.
-He moved on to asphalt racing and joined the ASA racing series.
-During his ASA career, Martin raced against Dick Trickle, Jim Sauter, Joe Shear, and Bobby Allison.
-He won 1977 ASA National Tour Rookie of the Year.
-Martin won twenty-two ASA races and four championships, in 1978, 1979, 1980, and 1986.
+Martin was born in Batesville, Arkansas in 1959.
+He began his racing career at a young age on local dirt tracks before transitioning to asphalt competition and entering the ASA racing series.
+During his time in the ASA, he competed against notable drivers such as Dick Trickle, Jim Sauter, Joe Shear, and Bobby Allison.
+Martin earned the ASA National Tour Rookie of the Year Award in 1977 and went on to win 22 ASA races and four series championships, secured in 1978, 1979, 1980, and 1986.